-At the elementary level, a student's attendance will be recorded as a full day absence when the student has missed 50% or more of their scheduled school day.
+At both the elementary and secondary levels, a student's attendance will be recorded as a full day absence when the student has missed 50% or more of their scheduled school day.
 On a regularly scheduled school day, there are 6.5 total hours per day.